Making life better by water

 Mae bywyd gwyllt yn ffynnu ar hyd Camlas Maldwyn.
 Hon yw un o’r camlesi pwysicaf yn y wlad o ran byd natur, ac mae rhan helaeth ohoni’n Safle o Ddiddordeb Gwyddonol Arbennig, gyda rhan Cymru o bwysigrwydd rhyngwladol ac wedi’i dynodi’n Ardal Cadwraeth Arbennig am ei phlanhigion dyfrol.

-This year the Birmingham Canal Navigation's (BCN) is celebrating it's 250th birthday.
-As part of the celebration of this special birthday we are working in partnership with the BCN Society to hold a number of events along the canals in Birmingham and the Black Country.
+Last year the Birmingham Canal Navigations (BCN) celebrated their 250th birthday.
+As part of the celebrations we worked in partnership with the Birmingham Canal Navigations Society and held a number of birthday events along the canal.